Free roaming animals in nature, or maybe "caged" in Zoos? Well, there is another option - Tenerife's Loro Parque!

 It may be because for the first time I saw them from so close in their natural forested environment, so close that I almost felt their breath...

 You almost feel it, the love and care these birds express to each other.
 These are like the best moments from the famous "March of Penguins".
-It made me smile seeing few Antarctic Kings gathering “under the artificial cloud” from where little snowflakes were falling in a joyful dance ….Matured kings, just like children trying to play….
+It made me smile seeing a few Antarctic Kings gathering “under the artificial cloud” from where little snowflakes were falling in a joyful dance… “Royals”, just like children, also love to play….

 Am I not cute ?